Return to Vignettes of Ancient Mathematics

-It is required to construct on straight-line AB an equilateral triangle.
+It is, in fact, required to construct on straight-line AB an equilateral triangle.

-With center A and distance AB let a circle be inscribed BGD, (diagram 3)
+With a center, A, and a distance, AB, let a circle be described, BGD, (diagram 3)

-and again with center B and distance BA let a circle be inscribed AGE, and (diagram 4)
+and again with a center, B, and a distance, BA, let a circle be described, AGE, (diagram 4)

-from point G, where the circles cut one another, to points A, B, (diagram 5)
+and from point G, at which the circles cut one another, to points A, B, (diagram 5)

 let straight-lines be joined, GA, GB.